Sudx/sudx-protocol/README.md

 ## The Solution

 Inspired by the `sudo` command in Linux, SUDX aims to become the native token of the open-source ecosystem, providing concrete tools:
-1.  **Direct & Transparent Donations:** Support your favorite projects with fast, auditable transactions on the Solana blockchain.
+1.  **Direct & Transparent Donations:** Support your favorite projects with fast, auditable transactions on the **Polygon** blockchain.
 2.  **Decentralized Governance (DAO):** The SUDX community will decide the future, collectively funding new tools, bug bounties, and initiatives.
 3.  **On-Chain Reputation:** Developers can earn rewards for their contributions, building a valued and immutable on-chain resume.
 4.  **Native Integration:** Our long-term vision is to integrate SUDX directly into the tools developers already use, like Git and CI/CD platforms.